eosdac/eosdac-contracts/README.md

 Notify the contract that you executed a proposal.

 #### Assertions:
 * The action must be authorised by the `unapprover` and `dacauthority@one` (ie they must be a currently elected custodian).
-There must *NOT* be an entry in the eosio.msig `proposal` table with the scope of the proposer and primary key of the `proposalname`.
+There must *NOT* be an entry in the eosio.msig `proposal` table with the scope of the proposer and primary key of the `proposal_name`.

 ##### Parameters:
 * `proposer` (name)        - account name for the user making the proposal